MilicaBulajic/fengshui-modern/src/pages/index.en.md

 image: /img/home.jpg
 heading: "Dear friends welcome to"
 mainpitch:
-  heading: We help you live a wonderful life with good Feng Shui.
+  heading: We help you not only to have a nice house, but a home where you feel wonderful.
+We help you live a wonderful life with good Feng Shui.
 We create good Feng Shui with Modern Design.
   subheading: WHAT PEOPLE SAY
   title: "We are Tijana and Andrew, Certified Feng Shui Consultant and Architects"
   image: /img/logo.png